macropay-solutions/laravel-lumen-crud-wizard/README.md

 - also with relations

 #### 3. Update / Upsert resource
-- only with allowed fields (or create if not found, if incrementing = false)
+- only with allowed fields (or create if not found, if incrementing = false or by custom condition if the identifier is other than the pk)

 #### 4. Delete resource
 - only if allowed